bookofproofs/bookofproofs.github.io/_sources/history/19th-century/radon.md

 7. Co-developed the Radon–Hurwitz theorem which is important in number theory.
 8. Pioneered the study of graphical calculus, pioneering novel ways of visualizing and manipulating mathematical equations.

 Born 16 December 1887, Tetschen, Bohemia (now Decin, Czech Republic).
-Died 25 May1956, Vienna, Austria.
+Died 25 May 1956, Vienna, Austria.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Radon/)